desktop/desktop/.github/ISSUE_TEMPLATE/--submit-a-feature-request.md

 ### Additional context

-Add any other context like screenshots or mockups are helpful, if applicable.
+Add any other context, like screenshots or mockups, if applicable.